nephio-project/docs/content/en/docs/porch/using-porch/using-external-private-repositories.md

 You may specify your desired `mountPath:` so long as the function runner can access it.

-{{% alert title="Warning" color="primary" %}}
+{{% alert title="Note" color="primary" %}}
-Note: The chosen `mountPath:` should use its own directory if placed in an existing directory so that it does not overwrite access permissions of the existing directory.
+The chosen `mountPath:` should use its own directory if placed in an existing directory so that it does not overwrite access permissions of the existing directory.
 For example if you wish to mount on `/var/tmp` you should use `mountPath: /var/tmp/<SUB_DIRECTORY>` etc.
 {{% /alert %}}

 Lastly you must add the `--registry-auth-secret-path` to the function runner arguments, giving the path of the secret file mount.